-What you are about to discover here is the official 14-Step Guide For Accelerated Weight Loss & Muscle Gain developed by Mindvalley’s Human Advancement Lab (HAL) and Wildfit.
+You are about to discover the official 14-Step Guide for Accelerated Weight Loss & Muscle Gain developed by Mindvalley’s Human Advancement Lab (HAL) and WILDFIT.

 HAL is an internal initiative at Mindvalley designed to turn our team members into top performers in terms of their mind, body, soul, and the impact they create.

 WILDFIT is Mindvalley’s official partner for health and nutrition transformation.

 This document was crafted for the Mindvalley team based on the top 14 science-based fitness principles so they can reach their ideal weight and maintain a well-toned body.
 We decided to make this public so others could benefit as well.

 Food and Nutrition

 Sleep and Mindfulness Practices